neeru24/Tic-Tac-Toe-/README.md

 Players can reset the game or start a new game at any time using the provided buttons. <br>

 ## Contribution
-Contributions are welcomed!
-If you have any suggestions for improvements or new features, then feel free to submit a pull request.
+Contributions are welcome!
+If you have any suggestions for improvements then feel free to submit a pull request.